kidonng/HP-Pavilion-13-Hackintosh/README.md

 ## License

 - Original content (such as [`SSDT-BATT`](Source/SSDT-BATT.dsl)): [MIT](https://opensource.org/licenses/MIT)
-- Third-paty components (Bootloader, Kext, etc.) : Please refer to the source of each component for license info
+- Third-paty components (Bootloader, Kext, etc.) : Refer to the source of each component